mitsuhiko/lucumr/2019/11/4/open-source-and-saas.rst

 `The license of choice is the BSL
 <https://blog.sentry.io/2019/11/06/relicensing-sentry>`__.
 We looked at
-many things and the one we can to is the idea of putting a form of natural delay into our releases and the BSL does that.
+many opens and the idea of putting a form of natural delay into our releases looked the most appealing.
+The BSL does that.
 We make sure that if time passes all we have, becomes Open Source again but until that point it's almost Open Source but with strings attached.
 This means for as long as we innovate there is some natural disadvantage for someone competing with the core product while still ensuring that our product stays around and healthy in the Open Source space.

 If enough time passes everything becomes available again under the Apache 2 license.